-- All computers in the Section are connected to a 1 Gigabit per second local area network that provides more than 3.2 TB of network file storage.
+- All computers in the Center are connected to a 1 Gigabit per second local area network that provides more than 3.2 TB of network file storage.
 Networked file servers provide constant hardware backups of stored data through mirrored storage systems and daily tape backups are also performed.
-Weekly tape backups are stored off site for additional protection of research data.
-The network is managed by KUMC's Information Resources who provides installation, training, and maintenance on all information systems.
-The local area network is connected to a switched, 1 Gigabit Ethernet backbone that provides high speed Internet access through the KUMC Internet-2 communication network.
+Weekly tape backups are stored off-site for additional protection of research data.
+The network is managed by KUMC's Information Technology who provides installation, training, and maintenance on all information systems.
+The local area network is connected to a switched, 1 Gigabit Ethernet backbone that provides high-speed Internet access through the KUMC Internet-2 communication network.
 Currently KUMC's Internet2 access is via the Kansas Research and Education Network (KanREN).
 KanREN supports Internet2 connectivity for all of its members via a 10Gbps link to the Great Plains Network (GPN) and KUMC is connected to KanREN via a 1 Gigabit per second connection.
 This high-speed network provides each workstation with access to the World Wide Web, electronic mail, electronic file transfer, and shared CD-ROM-based databases.

-- HERON: Medical Informatics has several servers that support the development, test and production instances of our Healthcare Enterprise Repository for Ontological Narration (HERON).
+- Medical Informatics has several servers that support the development, test and production instances of our Healthcare Enterprise Repository for Ontological Narration (HERON).

-- An analysis server hosting R Studio has four 6-core Intel Xeon X5650 2.67 GHz CPUs, 70GB of memory, 1.2TB of local hard disk storage and a Dual port Qlogic 8GB Fiber-channel HBA controller.
+- An analysis server hosting R Studio has four 6-core Intel Xeon X5650 2.67 GHz CPUs, 70GB of memory, 1.2TB of local hard disk storage and a Dual-port Qlogic 8GB Fiber-channel HBA controller.